bricktoast/bricktoast.github.io/outreach.md

 ## UCSD Astronomy Club

+<img src="/assets/img/astronomyclub.png"  style="float: left; margin-right: 20px; margin-bottom: 10px; max-width: 300px;">
+<figcaption style="float: left; clear: left; margin-right: 20px; max-width: 300px; text-align: center;">Join the UCSD Astronomy Club!</figcaption>

 While at UCSD, I served as the President of the Astronomy Club.
+I hosted stargazing nights and invited speakers to give talks.
 This is a photo of my friend Roy and me using a solar telescope on a busy walkway on campus to attact new members.
-<img src="/assets/img/astronomyclub.png"  style="float: left; margin-right: 20px; margin-bottom: 10px; max-width: 300px;">